Halfway Houses in Wayne County, MI

 Positive Images Inc Ii

-Positive Images Inc Ii is a halfway house in Wayne County, MI, 48215 zip code.
+Positive Images Inc Ii is a sober living house in Wayne County, MI, 48215 zip code.

 Address: 4875 Coplin Street, Detroit, MI 48215 in Wayne County